conholdate/products.conholdate.com/content/english/total/java/conversion/pdf-to-dot.md

     block:
     - title_left: "How to Convert PDF to DOT in Java"
       content_left: |
-          Perform PDF to DOT file conversion in Java using three simple steps.
-View the converted document as HTML without any external software dependency.
+          Perform PDF files to DOT file conversion in Java using three simple steps.
+Using the below code example – view the converted document as it is or render it further to view as an HTML file without installing any external software.

           -   Create a new instance of **Converter** class and load the PDF file
-          -   Set **ConvertOptions** for the DOT document type
+          -   Set **ConvertOptions** for the DOT file type
           -   Call **Convert** method of **Converter** class instance for conversion to DOT
           -   Set options for HTML viewer
           -   Create **Viewer** object to view converted DOT as HTML